marcwebbie/passpie/README.rst

 4. Send a pull request and bug the maintainer until it gets merged and published ☺

-Learn more on `contributing docs <http://passpie.readthedocs.org/en/latest/contributing.html>`
+Learn more on the `contributing documentation <http://passpie.readthedocs.org/en/latest/contributing.html>`_

 Licence |License|